MatBarria/nvim/README.md

 ## Clone
-Clone this repo in .config directory
+Clone this repo in ~/.config directory

 ## Install plugin

+Open ~/.config/nvim/lua/ThePrimeagen/packer.lua with neovim.
-Open neovim and run :PackerSync
+Then run :so and :PackerSync
+Then, just in case, run :TSUpdate
 # nvim